 Traditionally, buildings that lack a viable siding option (i.e. exposed brick) or are simply covered in vinyl siding can be inefficient at retaining energy and blocking unwanted elements from influencing your structure’s temperature.
 Vinyl siding, in particular, poses a number of key drawbacks that the two aforementioned options don’t have, particularly its susceptibility to damage from high winds and vermin, as well as putting occupants at risk due to fire hazards.
 In fact, fires become deadlier with vinyl siding, as its plastic composition can add to how quickly a building ignites.
 With steel/fiber cement siding, fire risks are minimized.

 Choose Energy Efficient Materials For Your Building

 As you can see, ICFs are simply a more energy efficient material to use in your next project.
 Low maintenance siding options, like steel siding and fiber cement siding also hold a number of key energy efficient benefits that traditional materials do not.
+Combined with energy-efficient window options, these materials can reduce energy costs and improve the livability of a home.
 When planning your next project, consider these materials for buildings that will last longer and save money to heat and cool.